juagarc4/juagarc4/README.md

 I am a Fullstack Web Developer and Software Architect, who enjoys testing new features, tools and technologies...

-- 🔭 Working on multiple frontend and backend projects using React, Drupal and Next.js
+- 🔭 Working on multiple frontend and backend projects using Symfony, React, Drupal and Next.js
   <br>

 ## Connect with me